 - Canadian Museum of Nature

-With low crime rates, high incomes and plenty of nice neighbourhoods to choose from, Ottawa is a good location to rent to own a home.
+With low crime rates, high incomes and plenty of nice neighbourhoods to choose from, it is a great idea to rent to own a homes in Ottawa.